 - hiwire A helper framework.
 It is impossible for wasm to directly hold owning references to JavaScript objects.
 The primary purpose of hiwire is to act as a surrogate owner for JavaScript references by holding the references in a JavaScript Map. hiwire also defines a wide variety of EM_JS helper functions to do JavaScript operations on the held objects.
 The primary type that hiwire exports is JsRef.
-References are created with Module.hiwire.new_value (only can be done from JavaScript) and must be destroyed from C with hiwire decref or hiwire CLEAR, or from JavaScript with Module.hiwire.decref. - error_handling defines macros useful for error propagation and for adapting JavaScript functions to the CPython calling convention.
+References are created with Hiwire.new_value (only can be done from JavaScript) and must be destroyed from C with hiwire_decref or hiwire_CLEAR, or from JavaScript with Hiwire.decref. - error_handling defines macros useful for error propagation and for adapting JavaScript functions to the CPython calling convention.
 See more in the Error Handling Macros section.